 It was used to treat external swelling ( associated with underlying infection or abscess), to treat wounds, ulcers, eczema, gout, skin irritations, bruises, burns, canker sores, neuralgia, sciatica, rheumatic pain, hemorrhoids, mastitis and other ailments.

 Being anxious and stressed are common after surgery.
 The calming effects of chamomile, which is widely regarded as a sleep inducer and relaxant, can therefore be of use.

-- Research found that topical chamomile improved wound healing (epithelization) and caused complete wound healing faster than corticosteroids.
+- found that topical chamomile improved wound healing (epithelization) and caused complete wound healing faster than corticosteroids.

 - Chamomile extracts have shown to exhibit benzodiazepine-like hypnotic activity and inhaling chamomile oil vapor showed a physical stress reduction in patients.